mrtstr/obsidian/mathematics/stochastics/time series/GARCH model.md

 [[GARCH model]]
 - when does a [[stationary process|stationary]] solution exist
 - does there always exists a solution and is it unique?
+- relationship weak vs strong stationary solutions
+- what does it mean for the [[variance]]

 Back:
 ### GARCH model